henryseg/Veering/README.md

 ### Citation

-When citing the codebase, please use the following (updating the year).
+When citing the codebase, please use the following (updating the version number and the year).

 ```
 @Misc{Veering,